wavefrontHQ/opentelemetry-examples/python-example/README.md

     ```
 * #### Creating a child span
   A span represents a distinct operation - not an individual function, but an entire operation, such as a database
   query.
-Generally, this means you shouldn't be creating spans in your application code, they should be managed as part
+Generally, this means we shouldn't be creating spans in our application code, they should be managed as part
-  of the framework or library you are using.
-But, that said, here is how you do it.
+  of the framework or library we are using.
+But, that said, here is how we do it.
 Span management has two parts - the
   span lifetime and the span context.
 The lifetime is managed by starting the span with a tracer, and adding it to a
   trace by assigning it a parent.
   ```python